Jabble/tamu-rdm-workshops/modules/data-management-plans.md

 *DMPTool walkthrough*

-## Bonus Exercise
+## Bonus Exercise: Practice writing
 - In your research situation, which of these questions seem relevant for you to answer (even if you aren't currently able to answer them)?
 - Think about the data you may gather for a research project.
-Write a short Data Management Plan by answering the Data Management Plan Questions listed above, or following one of the DMPTool templates.
+Write a short Data Management Plan by answering the Data Management Plan Questions listed above, or try following one of the DMPTool templates.